bbc/bmx/docs/imf_track_files.md

 The settings can be found in the code by searching for the OP1a define `OP1A_IMF_FLAVOUR` and the descriptor define `MXFDESC_IMF_FLAVOUR`.
 E.g. see `if ((flavour & OP1A_IMF_FLAVOUR))` in `src/mxf_op1a/OP1AFile.cpp` for the bulk of the settings.

-IMF Track Files ordinarily contain only a single essence component. bmx provides support for creating such files.
+IMF Track Files contain only a single essence component. bmx provides support for creating such files.
 If the input MXF files contain multiple essence tracks then use options such as `--disable-video`, `--disable-audio`, `--disable-data` and `--track-map` to disable tracks.

 A number of topics related to creating complete IMF Track Files can be found in the [docs/](./docs/) directory, including Multi-channel Audio Labels, Timed Text, JPEG 2000 and ProRes.